geophile/marcel/README.md

 What's New
 ----------

-Marcel now supports JSON input and output.
+Marcel now supports JSON input, output, and translation to and from Python data structures.

-To convert a JSON document into a Python structure, use the `parse_json()` function.
+To convert a JSON document into a Python structure, use the `json_parse()` function.
 Example:

 ```shell